Fantasy Island: 1998 revival series

 In 1998, ABC revived the series in a Saturday time slot.
 The role of Mr. Roarke was played by Malcolm McDowell in the revival, and in contrast to the first series the supernatural aspect of his character and of Fantasy Island itself was emphasized from the start, along with a dose of dark humor.
 Director Barry Sonnenfeld, known for his work on The Addams Family movies, was a chief creative force on the new series.
 Another difference was that the new series was filmed in Hawaii instead of California.
-The remake followed the fantasies of at least two of Roarke's guests with an additional subplot involving members of his staff — usually Cal and Harry.
+The remake followed the fantasies of at least two of Roarke's guests with an additional subplot involving members of his staff – usually Cal and Harry.
 Whereas the original series featured a separate writer and title for each subplot, the new series was written as several stories, but featuring a unified theme and title.

 2020 horror prequel film adaptation

-A horror-themed prequel film adaptation of the television series was released.
-Sony Pictures released the film and produced by Blumhouse Productions.
+A horror-themed prequel film adaptation of the television series starring Michael Peña as Mr. Roarke was released by Sony Pictures and produced by Blumhouse Productions.
 Director and screenwriter Jeff Wadlow directed the adaptation from a script by Wadlow, Chris Roach, and Jillian Jacobs.
 The film was released on February 14, 2020, to overwhelmingly negative reviews.

 2021 Fox sequel series

 A series was greenlit in December 2020 as a sequel to and maintains continuity with the original 1977 series, slated for a mid 2021 release on Fox.
-The series will be a co-production between Sony Pictures Television and Fox Entertainment.
-In April 2021, it was announced that Kiara Barnes and John Gabriel Rodriguez joined the main cast of the series.
-That same month, it was announced that Roselyn Sánchez joined the cast of the series as Elena Roarke, a descendant of Mr. Roarke, and the series premiered on August 10, 2021.
+The series was a co-production between Sony Pictures Television and Fox Entertainment.
+In April 2021, it was announced that Kiara Barnes and John Gabriel Rodriguez were cast, as part of the main cast of the series.
+That same month, it was announced that Roselyn Sánchez joined the cast of the series as Elena Roarke, a descendant of Mr. Roarke.
+The series premiered on August 10, 2021 and aired for two seasons.

 Syndication

 Selected episodes from the first, second and third seasons are available free at Hulu.
 Selected Minisodes from seasons one, three, four, five, and six are available free at Sony Crackle, along with complete episodes from seasons one, two, and three.

 Digital multicast television network Cozi TV announced the series would be airing on the network beginning fall 2013.
 Episodes of the original series were seen on Fridays on sister cable network Universal HD, until July 2017, when the network changed to the Olympic Channel.

 In Canada, the entire series with all seven seasons is available for streaming on the CTV App, with the first five seasons remastered in High Definition, the first three seasons have been enhanced to 1.78:1 aspect ratio.

 In May 2021, it was added to the streaming service Tubi, with all seven seasons.

-In August 2021, it started airing on digital multicast television network getTV on Saturday and Sunday nights (4:00 AM ET).
+In August 2021, it started airing on digital multicast television network getTV on Saturday and Sunday nights (4:00 am ET).